THE FINAL FRONTIER!

-Join us on our inaugural V.I.P. small group scouting expedition to the ultimate bucket list destination… Antarctica.
+Join us on our small group scouting expedition to the ultimate bucket list destination… Antarctica.

 Have you ever dreamed of following in the footsteps of Shackleton, Amundsen, and Scott?
 Us too but without the early twentieth century hardships and canned food!
 So, instead of just sitting around and dreaming about Antarctica we decided that it was high time to make this dream come true.
 For our clients (and let’s be honest, for us too) we’ve put together an exciting itinerary that will have us all sailing across the legendary Drake passage, exploring South Georgia Island, before navigating our way to the icy continent itself.

-You’ll sail the south seas in luxury on our state of the art ship, the Ocean Diamond, which was designed specifically for polar region sailing.
+You’ll sail the south seas in luxury on our state of the art ship, which was designed specifically for polar region sailing.

 Our intrepid crew arrives in the capital of Tierra del Fuego, Ushuaia, Argentina, a small but bustling port at the tip of South America.
 This is the ideal gateway for you to explore the southern extent of Patagonia while preparing for your awesome adventure ahead.

-As we cross the Drake passage you’ll be in good hands with our intrepid photography leader and the stalwart crew aboard Ocean Diamond.
+As we cross the Drake passage you’ll be in good hands with our intrepid photography leaders and the stalwart crew aboard our formidable ship.
 On the crossing, you’ll have the opportunity to work on your photography and post-production skills with expert guidance in both group and one-to-one sessions.
 Your expert crew will also impart their knowledge about penguins, seabirds, elephant seals and all the other wildlife that you will encounter on this epic journey.
-You’ll also learn about the history and exploration of the region dating back hundreds of years.
+You’ll also learn about the history and exploration of the region dating back to 1820.

-Photograph stunning ice formations on a Zodiac ride, hike glistening glaciers, share fun-filled moments with inquisitive penguins, and witness the rugged coastline of the Antarctic Peninsula from a sea kayak.
+Photograph stunning ice formations on a Zodiac ride, share fun-filled moments with inquisitive penguins and seals, make several landings on Soth Shetland and Antarctic islands, and witness the rugged coastline of the Antarctic Peninsula from a sea kayak.
 Antarctica will astonish and delight, and never disappoint.
 This will be a trip you’ll be dreaming about for years.